5 African Superfoods & Their Unmatched Nutrients, From A Nutrition Specialist

 Lately, I've come to enjoy fonio.
 It's similar to quinoa or couscous, but it tastes more like couscous to me.
 It only takes about five minutes to cook, which is amazing.

 Fonio contains B vitamins, including B12, which is not found in vegetables.
 It also contains about 12 grams of protein per cup, so that and the B12 make it a great addition to plant-based or vegan diets.
 It also contains minerals like magnesium and zinc in trace amounts.
 I generally enjoy it as a side dish or as the base for a grain bowl.

 Last but not least, what's No. 5 on your list?

 I would say hibiscus.
 If you look around the African diaspora and in Africa, you will notice that this hibiscus drink keeps popping up with different names.
 I learned about it as bissap, but others refer to it as zobo or sobolo.
 It has different names for different regions, but it's all the same.

-Hibiscus is a diuretic; it can lower blood pressure, improve digestion, and it's anti-inflammatory.
+Hibiscus is a diuretic2; it can lower blood pressure3, improve digestion, and it's anti-inflammatory.
 Sometimes people put a ton of sugar in their hibiscus drink, which is probably not the best way to get all the benefits, but it still has medicinal properties.
 I find it fascinating that you can find West Indian folks who know about it and people from other regions of African who consider it a staple.

 This interview has been edited and condensed for clarity.